glowkeeper/glowkeeper.github.io/public/assets/posts/poetry/soup.md

 # Soup

 My missus brings home tons of carrots,
-For soup.
-And she produces vats of it!
+For soup; she produces vats of it!
 It's gorgeous!
-I love her soup lots!
+I love it lots and lots!
-Except, the bloody stuff gives me the s***s.
+Unfortunately, it gives me the s***s.

 **1 April, 2023**